braze-inc/braze-docs/_docs/_partners/data_and_infrastructure_agility/customer_data_platform/tealium/tealium.md

 {% alert important %}
 Tealium offers both batch and non-batch connector actions.
 The non-batch connector should be used when real-time requests are important to the use case, and there are no concerns about hitting Braze's API rate limit specifications.
 Please contact Braze Support or your CSM if you have any questions.

-For batch connectors requests are queued until one of the following thresholds is met:
+For batch connectors, requests are queued until one of the following thresholds is met:
 - Max number of requests: 75
 - Max time since oldest request: 10 minutes
 - Max size of requests: 1 MB

-Note: by default Tealium does not batch consent events (subscription preferences) or user deletion events.
+Note: Tealium does not batch consent events (subscription preferences) or user deletion events by default.
 {% endalert %}

 ## Prerequisites